Last updated: February 4, 2026

-We’re giving the Indian Pueblo Cultural Center a well-deserved exterior refresh as we prepare for our 50th anniversary in 2026.
+We’re giving the Indian Pueblo Cultural Center a well-deserved exterior refresh.
 Throughout the re-stucco project, the Cultural Center remains open—most experiences are available, and we’ll post timely updates on this page and our social media platforms so you know what to expect when you visit.

 What’s happening now